vbsinha/autojudge/README.md

 To run this application, you will require **Python 3.6 or above**.
 While we tested this primarily with Python 3.6 or above, we expect it to work for other Python versions > 3 that support Django 2.2.2.

 Other primary requirements are specified in [requirements.txt](requirements.txt).
+To setup documentation locally, please check the requirements specified in [docs/requirements.txt](docs/requirements.txt).

 ## Setting up and running the application

 The instructions to setup and run this application are specified in our [documentation](https://autojudge.readthedocs.io/en/latest/usage.html).

+## Understanding how `autojudge` works

+If you are interested in understanding how `autojudge` works, please find the API documentation [here](https://autojudge.readthedocs.io/en/latest/api.html).

 ## License